 The Bermuda Triangle, also known as the Devil's Triangle, sits in the ocean between Bermuda, Puerto Rico, and the tip of Florida.
 This western region of the North Atlantic Ocean is shrouded in mystery.
-An absurdly large number of ships and planes have had accidents under mysterious circumstances, and in some of the creepiest Bermuda Triangle cases, have vanished without a trace while traveling over this dangerous stretch of water.
+An absurdly large number of ships and planes have had accidents under mysterious circumstances and, in some of the creepiest Bermuda Triangle cases, have vanished without a trace while traveling over this dangerous stretch of water.

 Scientists have attempted to make sense out of the strange phenomenon surrounding the Bermuda Triangle.
 The methane gas theory attributes the disappearances of ships to rapid sinking caused by methane gas escaping from beneath the ocean floor, reducing the density of the water.
 But this doesn’t explain the planes.
-Theories have ranged from electronic fogs and magnetic pulls interfering with navigational equipment to freak waves and an unusual sea floor capable of first battering and then swallowing these massive metal structures.
+Theories have ranged from electronic fogs and magnetic pulls interfering with navigational equipment to freak waves and an unusual seafloor capable of first battering and then swallowing these massive metal structures.

 Some believe aliens are responsible.
 Others think it’s a portal to another world.
-One of the most outrageous claims is that leftover technology from the lost city of Atlantis is located here and causing interference.
+One of the most outrageous claims is that leftover technology from the lost city of Atlantis is located there and causing interference.

 So many theories, none of them able to provide a definitive explanation for why more planes and ships have disappeared within this triangular section of the ocean than anywhere else in the world.
 This list contains some of the freakiest Bermuda Triangle cases in history.